drfloyd5/PizzaTime/README.md

 * A standard keyboard is always used.
 One of the 3 order taking stations uses a touchscreen with a standard keyboard.
 Pizza Time! has plenty of mice.

 ## High Priority Deliverables
 1. Before the project can get started our company must give PizzaTime! some idea of what they are buying.
 A verbal description of the UI is acceptable.
+A picture of a hand drawn sketch is also fine.
 2. Our boss wants to know when we can start the next project.
 He would like an estimate with plus or minus 25% accuracy for this product.
 He understands that it is impossible to estimate projects with 100% accuracy.